Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Yonhap on April 8, this satellite is equipped with a synthetic aperture radar (SAR) sensor to collect data using microwaves and is capable of collecting data regardless of weather conditions.
 The remaining three satellites are also expected to be equipped with SAR sensors.

-Electro-optical and infrared sensors capable of capturing detailed images of the Earth's surface have been installed on the first satellite launched into orbit from a US Space Force base in California on a SpaceX rocket in December 2023.
+Optical and infrared sensors capable of capturing detailed images of the Earth's surface have been installed on the first satellite launched into orbit from a US Space Force base in California by a SpaceX rocket in December 2023.

 When operating together, the five satellites are expected to provide constant coverage and surveillance for about two hours at a time, according to analysts.